• Skip to primary navigation

 Maddie Pressing Tortilla

-My daughter Maddie is learning how to cook and now learning how to blog about it too.
-She's only 11 years old and doesn't let her cerebral palsy get in her way.
-She's an amazing kid and I hope she continues to experience the enjoyment of cooking and writing about it. - RG
+My daughter Maddie is learning how to cook and is now learning how to blog about it, too.
+She’s only 11 years old and doesn’t let her cerebral palsy get in her way.
+She’s a fantastic kid, and I hope she continues to enjoy cooking and writing about it. – RG

 How to Make Homemade Tortillas

-by Maddie Jones, daughter, student, all around great kid
+by Maddie Jones, daughter, all around great kid

-Hello, it is Maddie here and today I wanted to tell you how we spiced it up in the kitchen this week.
-We have a very close friend of ours who was born and raised in Mexico and I can tell you first hand that her Mexican food is to die for.
+Hello, it is Maddie here.
+I wanted to tell you how we spiced things up in the kitchen this week.
+We have a very close friend who was born and raised in Mexico, and I can tell you firsthand that her Mexican food is to die for.

-But today I wanted tell you how we made homemade masa tortillas.
-Now like me, you might not know what masa is.
-It's finely grounded corn that feels like sugar, but taste like corn.
+But today, I wanted to tell you how we made homemade masa tortillas.
+Now, like me, you might not know what masa is.
+It’s finely ground corn that feels like sugar but tastes like corn.
 It got its name because corn in Spanish is maíz.

-All you do is add water to the masa "flour" and mix it and it creates dough.
-Then you make the dough into 16 equal 5-6 inch balls.
-Now here's where I come in.
+You add water to the masa “flour” and mix it, creating dough.
+Then, you make the dough into 16 equal 5-6 inch balls.
+Now, here’s where I come in.

-I have a kitchen tool that is small and circular with a handle that is called a tortilla press.
-You put a piece of plastic down and then one of the small balls of dough and then another piece of plastic down so it doesn't stick and press it down and it makes the dough look like a small, thin pancake.
+I have a small, circular kitchen tool with a handle called a tortilla press.
+You put a piece of plastic down, one of the small balls of dough, and another piece of plastic down so it doesn’t stick, and press it down.
+It makes the dough look like a small, thin pancake.

-Then I hand it to my dad and he cooks it like a pancake on medium high heat for about 50 seconds on each side.
+Then I hand it to my dad, who cooks it like a pancake on medium-high heat for about 50 seconds on each side.
 Then you do it again and again until there is no more batter.

-The trickiest part of all is to not break it.
-It is so hard not to break it because it is so thin but other than that you just need masa "flour", tortilla press, water, medium bowl and a pan.
+The trickiest part is avoiding breaking it.
+It is so hard not to break it because it is so thin, but other than that, you just need masa (flour), a tortilla press, water, a medium bowl, and a pan.

-My favorite part though was watching our friend cook; she does everything with her bare hands even when it comes to flipping the tortillas!
-That's not even the most surprising part - she can eat those hot and spicy jalapeno peppers like it's nothing.
+My favorite part was watching our friend cook; she does everything with her bare hands, even flipping the tortillas!
+That’s not even the most surprising—she can eat those hot and spicy jalapeno peppers like nothing.
 It is amazing.

 I made quesadillas with them; I hope I inspired you to do this at home!